 California Chrome Day at The Big Fresno Fair

 On Saturday, October 11, 2014, The Big Fresno Fair honored Valley born, bred and fed Kentucky Derby and Preakness Stakes winner, California Chrome at a special presentation in between the horse races.
-This inspirational celebration, including all those in attendance, was a testament to California Chrome’s immeasurable contributions toward not only horse racing, but to our Valley community and the mark he will leave in our hearts forever.
+This inspirational celebration was a testament to California Chrome’s immeasurable contributions toward not only horse racing, but to the Valley community and the mark he will leave in all of our hearts forever.

 California Chrome’s owners Steve & Carolyn Coburn and Perry & Denise Martin were in attendance as well as:

-Following these presentations, Dror and Fahmie Doran, as well as local artist Debbie Stevenson presented The Big Fresno Fair CEO John Alkire with a special painting of California Chrome.
+Following these presentations, Dror and Fahmie Geron, as well as local artist Debbie Stevenson presented The Big Fresno Fair CEO John Alkire with a special painting of California Chrome.
 The California Chrome inspired painter Debbie Stevenson, a long-time Fair exhibitor, created a traditional-style portrait of California Chrome and entered it into the Fair’s competitive exhibits program in the Fine Arts & Photography Building.
-After taking a three-year break from the Fair’s competitive exhibits program, the painting entitled “Pride of California” won Debbie a 1st place award and was purchased by Dror and Fhamie Geron.
-Instead of keeping this remarkable piece, Dror and Fhamie have generously donated the painting to The Big Fresno Fair Museum so that the public can enjoy it for generations to come.
+After taking a three-year break from the Fair’s competitive exhibits program, the painting entitled “Pride of California” won Debbie a 1st place award and was purchased by the Gerons.
+Instead of keeping this remarkable piece, Dror and Fahmie generously donated the painting to The Big Fresno Fair Museum so that the public can enjoy it for generations to come.

 We were also thrilled to add a special piece of racing history donated by Big Fresno Fair Track Handicapper, Robbie Rodriguez to The Big Fresno Fair Museum that day – a D.A.P.
 Racing Cap signed by Owner of the 1973 Triple Crown Winner Secretariat (Penny Chenery), Jockey of 1977 Triple Crown Winner Seattle Slew (Jean Cruguet) Owner of 1978 and last to date Triple Crown Winner Affirmed (Patricia Wolfson), Owners/Breeders of 2014 Kentucky Derby Winner California Chrome (Steve and Carolyn Coburn and Perry and Denise Martin), Jockey of California Chrome (Victor Espinoza), Trainer of California Chrome (Art Sherman), Assistant Trainers (Steve and Alan Sherman), Groom (Raul Rodriguez) and Owners of California Chrome’s sire Lucky Pulpit (Larry and Marianne Williams).
 Dried roses from the victory garland laid on California Chrome after winning the Kentucky Derby and dirt from the finish line were also donated.